 The Court may only deal with a matter which is lodged within six months of the date on which the final domestic decision was taken (Article 35(1)).
-It should be noted that Protocol 15, which will enter into force after ratification by all 47 Member States of the Council of Europe, reduces that period from 6 months to 4 months (32 Member States have ratified it so far).
+It should be noted that Protocol 15, which will enter into force in the coming months after ratification by all 47 Member States of the Council of Europe, reduces that period from six months to four months (45 of the 47 Member States have ratified it so far).